bonfire-engine/bonfire-engine.github.io/lighting.md

 <img width=400 src="_media/example_lighting.jpg"></img>

-By setting the `lightingColorGame` property on BofireWidget you automatically enable this lighting system. and to add light to the objects, just add the `Lighting` mixin to the component and configure it using `setupLighting()` method:
+By setting the `lightingColorGame` property on BonfireWidget you automatically enable this lighting system.
+To add light to objects, just add the `Lighting` mixin to the component and configure it using `setupLighting()` method:

 ```dart
 class MyCustomDecoration extends GameDecoration with Lighting {